Telescope For Children To Start With Astronomy

 Celestron 21035 70mm Travel Scope

 Celestron Travel Scope is a refractor telescope with a 70 mm aperture that has a maximum light-gathering power to spot celestial objects of about 11 stellar magnitudes.
 Its objective lens has a focal length of 400 mm and provides in combination with the included 10 mm and 20 mm eyepieces a magnification of 40x and 20 power.
-An attached 5×24 finderscope, all set up on an easy-to-operate altazimuth mount makes this a popular telescope for beginner astronomers.
+An attached 5×24 finderscope, all set up on an easy to operate altazimuth mount makes this a popular telescope for beginner astronomers.

 • Refractor telescope, 70 mm aperture, 400 mm focal length